Bloc/jottly-checkpoints/07-Finishing-HTML.md

 Near the bottom of the page, we'll want a "Call to Action".
 A call to action should provide users with an obvious action for getting more information or buying a product.
 In our case, we want users to be able to sign up for Jottly.

 Like the other sections, we'll add a comment to denote where the Call to Action section begins.
-We'll give this `div` an `id` named `action`:
+We'll give this div an id named action:

 ```html(index.html)
 + <!-- Call to Action